ros2/ros2_documentation/source/Installation/RHEL-Development-Setup.rst

      wget
    # install some pip packages needed for testing and
    # not available as RPMs
-   python3 -m pip install -U \
+   python3 -m pip install -U --user \
      flake8-blind-except \
      flake8-builtins \
      flake8-class-newline \